JacksonWuxs/ChatRobot/Robot/data/nlu.md

 - How about [China](counrty) market?

 ## intent:search_joke
-- Can you tell me a joke?
+- tell me a joke
+- Say a joke
 - Give me a joke
 - Make me laugh
 - joke
 - Get jokes
+- Can you tell jokes?

 ## intent:help
-- What can you search
+- What can you search for
-- You are
+- You are ?
 - What can you do for me
 - who are you?
 - What can you do
 - Can you help me
+- Help

 ## intent:greet
 - hey